eudoxia0/eudoxia0.github.io/article/_posts/2023-03-09-design-austral-compiler.md

 let _ = check_instance_argument_has_right_universe universe argument in
 (* Check the argument has the right shape. *) let _ = check_instance_argument_has_right_shape typarams argument in
-(* Check that the non of the type parameters in the generic instance collide with the type parameter of the typeclass. *) let _ = check_disjoint_typarams typeclass_param_name typarams in (* Local uniqueness: does this instance collide with other instances in this module? *)
+(* Check that the none of the type parameters in the generic instance collide with the type parameter of the typeclass. *) let _ = check_disjoint_typarams typeclass_param_name typarams in (* Local uniqueness: does this instance collide with other instances in this module? *)